acbelisle/Hunting-ground-indicators-and-typology/README.md

 # Hunting-ground-indicators-and-typology
-This repository contains a R markdown file, a shape file (.shp) and a data sheet (.csv).
-The R includes a clustering algorithm and a data visualisation code.
-It produces a html report.
-The shapefile (polygons) contains the hunting ground boundaries (Abitibiwinni First nation and Ouje-Bougoumou Cree Nation.
-The data file (.csv) contains indicators (columns) for each hunting ground (lines).
+This repository contains two R markdown files (.rmd), one for the hunting ground assessment and one for the metadata report.
+Rmarkdown files can be run in RStudio free platform and "knitted" to create .html or .pdf files.
+The assessment .rmd includes clustering and data visualisation codes in R programming language.
+The assessment code loads a polygon shapefile (hunting ground boundaries) and a .csv file with indicators (columns) for each hunting ground (lines).
+The metadata .rmd uses the indicator data file and an additional .csv file containing the information on indicators.
+Please refer to the data provided to structure your own metadata.
+For any assistance, please email me at annieclaude.belisle @ uqat.ca.